Broadchurch series 3: Production approval

-While conceiving and writing the first series of Broadchurch in 2012, Chris Chibnall designed his story to be told as a trilogy but, of course, the first series had to be self-contained in case the show did not do well in the ratings and a second series was not commissioned.
+While conceiving and writing the first series of Broadchurch in 2012, Chris Chibnall designed his story to be told as a trilogy but the first series had to be self-contained in case the show did not do well in the ratings and a second series was not commissioned.
 When he pitched series one to ITV, in the autumn of 2012, he pitched series two and three at the same time.

 On 1 December 2014, a number of media outlets reported that ITV had commissioned a third series of Broadchurch.

 On 23 February 2015, ITV confirmed that Broadchurch, as well as David Tennant and Olivia Colman, would return for a third series, repeating the use of "Broadchurch will return" after the closing credits.
 Jane Featherstone and Chris Chibnall continued as executive producers of the programme in series three, with Dan Winch replacing Richard Stokes as producer for the final series.
 Chibnall is the lead writer.

 Writing

 Filming for the third series began in May 2016 and broadcast started on 27 February 2017.
 The final series follows Miller and Hardy as they investigate a serious sexual assault.
 Creator Chris Chibnall said, "We have one last story to tell, featuring both familiar faces and new characters.
 I hope it's a compelling and emotional farewell to a world and show that means so much to me."
-The Shores, Dorset’s Sexual Assault Referral Centre (SARC), and the Dorset Rape Crisis charity, along with various police advisers assisted Chibnall throughout writing the scripts.
+The Shores, Dorset's Sexual Assault Referral Centre (SARC), and the Dorset Rape Crisis charity, along with various police advisers, assisted Chibnall throughout writing the scripts.

 Casting

 David Tennant and Olivia Colman were the first two cast members to be confirmed to return for the third and final series.
-On 12 April 2016, ITV officially announced the casting for the third and final series, with Jodie Whittaker, Andrew Buchan, Arthur Darvill, Carolyn Pickles, and Adam Wilson returning to play their respective roles as Beth Latimer, Mark Latimer, Rev. Paul Coates, Maggie Radcliffe, and Tom Miller.
+On 12 April 2016, ITV officially announced the casting for the third and final series, with Jodie Whittaker, Andrew Buchan, Arthur Darvill, Carolyn Pickles and Adam Wilson returning to play their respective roles as Beth Latimer, Mark Latimer, Rev. Paul Coates, Maggie Radcliffe and Tom Miller.
 Joe Sims confirmed his return as Nigel Carter via Twitter.
-Charlotte Rampling confirmed she will not return as Jocelyn Knight QC, with her character's absence explained in the second episode as being due to her being involved in a big trial in London.
+Charlotte Rampling confirmed she would not return as Jocelyn Knight QC, with her character's absence explained in the second episode as being due to her being involved in a big trial in London.

-New to Broadchuch include Mark Bazeley, Georgina Campbell, Julie Hesmondhalgh, Charlie Higson, Sarah Parish, Lenny Henry, Roy Hudd, Sunetra Sarker, Sebastian Armesto, Becky Brunning, Jim Howick, Chris Mason, and Deon-Lee Williams.
+Actors new to Broadchurch include Mark Bazeley, Georgina Campbell, Julie Hesmondhalgh, Charlie Higson, Sarah Parish, Lenny Henry, Roy Hudd, Sunetra Sarker, Sebastian Armesto, Becky Brunning, Jim Howick, Chris Mason and Deon-Lee Williams.

 Cast

+Characters in series three of Broadchurch included the following: